fermyon/developer/content/spin/spin-oci.md

  spin oci push ghcr.io/USERNAME/spin-react-fullstack:v1
 ```

-You now have a Spin application stored in your reigstry.
+You now have a Spin application stored in your registry.
 You can see the artifact under packages in the [GitHub UI](https://docs.github.com/en/packages/learn-github-packages/viewing-packages#viewing-a-repositorys-packages).

-## Pull A Spin App From GHCR
+## Pull a Spin App From GHCR

 Now that we've successfully pushed a Spin app, let's see if we can pull it.
 To do so, run the following command:
  <!-- @selectiveCpy -->